sleclercq/mtgox-java/README.md

 The MtGox Websocket API uses Spring Events to notify of incoming depth, trade and tickers.

+09/Feb/2013: I've had to import the jWebsocket sources into our github repo because their maven artifacts have not been updated for a very long time.

 Using in your own project
 -------------------------